 Impact on relationships and wellbeing

-Perinatal anxiety and depression can impact enormously in all areas of wellbeing: physical, emotional and social.
+Perinatal anxiety and depression can impact all areas of wellbeing: physical, emotional and social.
 Overwhelm, exhaustion, loss of confidence, fear of leaving the house or being with other people can all take its toll.
 Relationships with partners, family and friends can be impacted.

 The longer a parent experiencing mental health issues goes without seeking treatment, the more likely it is that their partner may experience changes to their mental health too.